ptmkenny/datetime_testing/readme.md

 USAGE
 ------------

-This is an API-module for developers; it has no effect without custom code.
+This is an API-module for developers; it has no useful effect without custom code.

 ```